Your Spring Semester at Shaver’s Creek!

 - outdoor/environmental/adventure careers

-Students start the semester with the Discovery Trip to New England — 11 days ranging between the snow-covered Green Mountains and the beaches of Cape Cod — to visit organizations and individuals doing exemplary work in the fields of environmental education, outdoor recreation, and interpretation.
-The Discovery Trip is just one course (RPTM 497K) in the Shaver’s Creek SEED Semester, which includes the following seven courses, taught as one unit:
+The Shaver’s Creek SEED Semester includes includes the following courses, taught as one unit, plus the Discovery Trip to New England — 11 days ranging between the snow-covered Green Mountains and the beaches of Cape Cod — to visit organizations and individuals doing exemplary work in the fields of environmental education, outdoor recreation, and interpretation.

 RPTM 230 — Team-Building Facilitation